Narcoculture in Mexico: Narco religion

 Narco superstition and religion is a major aspect of narcoculture.
-It is a form of superstition and religiosity depicted through drug traffickers' devotion to St. Jude Thaddaeus (patron of lost causes and desperate situations) and Jesús Malverde.
+It is a form of superstition and religiosity depicted through drug traffickers' devotion to Jesús Malverde.
 Malverde was celebrated in old corridos, said to be a bandit that stole from the rich to give to the poor and lived his life running from the authorities.
 His image was appropriated as the patron saint of drug traffickers, the poor, and the marginalized.
 An altar with his name was erected in the place where it is said that he was hanged by the government.

 Another aspect of narco religion is the involvement of drug traffickers with their local churches.
 This occurs primarily through narco limosnas ("drug donations") that drug traffickers give to the church.
 Drug traffickers have also used churches to launder money.

 Some drug traffickers and their hitmen pray for protection to Santa Muerte, a personification of death in folk Catholicism.